Garimagupta85/Garimagupta85/README.md

 - 👋 Hi, I’m Garima
 <!-- - 👀 I’m interested in  -->
-- 🌱 I’m currently Masters student majoring in Computer Engineering
+I’m currently Masters student concentrating in Data Science and statistics.
+My interest areas include NLP, Knowledge Graphs and Statistics.
 <!-- - 💞️ I’m looking to collaborate on business- -->
-- 📫 How to reach me : garimag8599@gmail.com
+📫 How to reach me : gg2612@nyu.edu

 <!---
 Garimagupta85/Garimagupta85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.